A Dang Good Office Cleanup Day

 Start an Office Cleanup Trend.

 If you are an office manager or company owner, you can implement a clean desk policy.
 Not only does this encourage office productivity and tidiness, but it’s also safer from a privacy standpoint.
-There could be paperwork with client information or project details.
-It’s always best to have this tucked out of sight when the desk is unattended.
+There could be paperwork with client information or project details on it.
+It is always best to have this tucked out of sight when the desk is unattended.

 Kick the year off right by having a clean and tidy workspace, and call us here at Dang Good Carpet and Furnace Cleaning if those office carpets need a professional steam cleaning too.